Discretionary Housing Payments (DHP)

 - Further information

 Discretionary Housing Payments (DHPs) are short-term payments to help people with their rent if they are experiencing financial hardship.
 They can be awarded as a one-off payment or as a series of payments.

 DHPs are not Housing Benefit.
 However, to receive a DHP you must be paying rent and be receiving Housing Benefit or Universal Credit with eligibility for support towards housing costs.

 DHPs are paid from a limited budget and each request is considered on its own merits.
 Please complete the application form carefully and provide as much relevant information as possible to support your application.

 You will only get DHPs if you already receive:

 - Housing Benefit or are eligible for support towards housing costs in Universal Credit, and

-- you have a shortfall between the amount of Housing Benefit or Housing Element of Universal Credit you receive and your rent liability, and
+- you have a shortfall between your rent liability and the amount of Housing Benefit or Universal Credit housing costs you get, and